Master Your Money: Essential Budgeting for 2026

 Low-cost areas (MS/AR/OK): 4-6 months

-Regional Mini Fund
+Regional Starter Fund Goals

-High-cost areas: $2,500-5,000 starter fund
+High-cost areas: $2,500-5,000 starter fund (1 to 2 months of minimum local rent)

 Moderate areas: $1,500-2,500